Gold Country Museum

 The Gold Country Museum is a history museum located in Auburn, California, United States.
-It focuses on the history of the California Gold Rush in Placer County.
+It focuses on the history of the California gold rush in Placer County.

 History

-The museum is located in a building that was built in 1855, as the first Placer County hospital.
+The museum building was first built as first Placer County hospital in 1855.

 Exhibitions

-The museums exhibitions examine the California Gold Rush in the region.
-Exhibitions include a replica of a mining tunnel and an assayer's office, both which visitors walk through.
+Exhibitions include a replica of a mining tunnel and an assayer's office, both of which visitors can walk through.
 There are also dioramas of a miner's cabin, a stamp mill, and a mining camp saloon.
-There are also exhibitions about gold mining techniques and the transportation aspects of getting to California during the rush.
+Exhibitions showcase gold mining techniques and the means of transportation of moving to California during the rush.
 Visitors can also pan for gold, play a game of faro, and watch a video about the history of the gold rush.
-The Museum also includes a large collection of medical implements.
+The museum also houses a large collection of medical implements.